varchar-io/vaas/README.md

-# vaas - visualization as a service
+# VAAS (visualization as a service)
-The javascript client SDK to create, publish and share flexible data visualization.
+The javascript SDK to create, publish and share flexible data visualization.
 You can use it in your `browser` or in `node.js`.

 ## Landing page